-No canner is needed for these crisp, tangy Refrigerator Dill Pickles, and once the spices are assembled, they come together easily…and might just become a new summertime favorite!
+No canner needed for these crisp, tangy Refrigerator Dill Pickles.
+Once the spices are assembled, they come together in a snap…and might just become a new summertime favorite!

 While pickles have a compelling past, the current generation of creative minds is clearly adding to the story.
 Kool-Aid pickles, for example, have apparently become all the rage with kids in Mississippi.

 The concept is simple.
 Take some prepared dill pickles and soak them in really strong Kool-Aid for a week or more.
 The sweet and sour snacks are said to sell out at fairs and delis, and at upwards of a dollar a spear, the margin of profit seems pretty good.